Decoding Empathy in Communication: Know How to Get it Right

 Let’s assume a manager wants to tell a team member to stay back and finish some work before leaving for the day.

-“Rachael, I understand that you are working hard on the report and I truly appreciate your effort.
+Scenario 3: “Rachael, I understand that you are working hard on the report, and I truly appreciate your effort.
 Please complete it today so that I have it tomorrow.”

-The tone in the first scenario is harsh and aggressive.
-In the second, you are not only being apologetic but also hiding behind the passive voice and not saying that you need the report.
-The third scenario is a strong example of empathy – humane yet clear and assertive communication.
+The tone in the first instance is harsh and aggressive.
+In the second, you are not only being apologetic but also hiding behind passive voice and not saying that you need the report.
+The third one is a strong example of empathy – humane yet clear and assertive communication.

 What is the right balance?
-There is no ready-made script to include empathy in communication.
+There is no templatized script to include empathy in communication.
 But re-looking at what you have written from the recipient’s point of view is always a good guide.

 Spoken communication

-Think of how you can speak with empathy in both small group settings such as a meeting or a larger group setting such as while making a presentation.
+Think of how you can speak with empathy in both small group settings, such as a meeting, or a larger group setting, such as while addressing a company townhall.

 Being empathetic is to watch out for non-verbal cues that you have lost the listener.
 Are they fidgeting too much or looking at their phones?
 Sometimes people bob their head a lot without waiting for you to even complete a sentence.
 That indicates that the other person is not really listening.